-The Assistant Headmaster is Samantha Uphoff.
-She oversees areas relating to daily campus operations, student services and teacher support.
+The Assistant Headmasters are Christen Arbogast and Rubi Vasquez.
+They oversee areas relating to daily campus operations, student services and teacher support.

 The Office Manager is Stefany Dean.
 She manages the front office and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
 She also works closely with the Headmaster in communicating information to the families.